Aba-ibrahim/Aba-s-Portfolio/Project_2_Transactions_Dashboard/README.md

 ## 🔎 Business Problem

-The client is seeking a centralized, interactive dashboard to analyze financial transactions across multiple business channels.
-Current static reporting tools lack the agility to surface anomalies, monitor performance trends, or support timely data-driven decisions.
+The client required a centralized, interactive dashboard to streamline analysis of financial transactions across multiple business channels.
+Existing static reports lacked the agility to detect anomalies, monitor real-time trends, or support timely data-driven decisions.

+To address these gaps, the organization sought a dynamic Power BI solution that would:

+- **Visualize transaction volume, status, and refund patterns across channels**
+- **Enable real-time monitoring of financial performance**
+- **Highlight operational risks and failed transaction rates**
-To address this, the business requires a dynamic Power BI solution that enables real-time visibility into key metrics such as customer behavior, revenue performance, refund patterns, and operational risks.
-The goal is to empower stakeholders with actionable insights that enhance strategic decision-making and operational efficiency.
+- **Provide actionable insights into customer behavior and revenue flow**

+The objective was to empower stakeholders with a unified view that enhances strategic decision-making and operational efficiency.

 ---